Keto Soufflé Pancakes

 close up of a pancake stack with syrup running down the edges

-3. Preheat a griddle to low heat.
+3. Preheat your griddle to low heat.
 Spray with cooking oil.
-Add cooking spray to a biscuit cutter.
-Line the inside of the biscuit cutter with a ring of parchment paper.
-Place the ring on the griddle.
+Grease the inside of each biscuit cutter with cooking spray and line with a strip of parchment paper.
+Place the rings on the griddle.

-4. Scoop pancake batter into the biscuit cutter, cover with a pot or domed shaped lid, and let cook for 8-10 minutes or until the top looks set and you can easily slide off the ring.
+4. Pour batter into each ring about halfway up.
+Cover with a pot lid or dome-shaped cover and cook for 8-10 minutes until the top looks set.

 breakfast stack of pancakes that are very thick and fluffy and topped with butter and syrup